 Car Next Door

-Car Next Door is a peer-to-peer car sharing service with over 3,000 vehicles available in Melbourne, Sydney, Canberra, Brisbane and Perth and extending into regional areas, such as Newcastle and the Gold Coast.
+Car Next Door is a peer-to-peer car sharing service with over 3,000 vehicles available in Melbourne, Sydney, Canberra, Brisbane, Perth, Newcastle, the Gold Coast and Tasmania.
 Car Next Door has over 1,600 cars in Melbourne and Sydney, 397 in Brisbane and 80 In Perth.

 - Peer-to-peer car sharing